 While calling out the cards, there are several ways you can manage your group of kiddos.

-This is a good method to reinforce your visual learners.
-Whomever has the card that read “I have the first card”, will go first.
+Whomever has the card that read “I have the first card”, will be the first player.

 Playing I Have Who Has as a Small Group (VIDEO)

 Yes, the I Have, Who Has game was created as a game to play with a large group of kids.
 But this classroom card game, can easily be played with a small group, too.